-The COSMO Priority Project CITTA' arises from the need that, due to the transition of the COSMO Consortium to the ICON model, the achievements of the COSMO Priority Tasks AEVUS and AEVUS2 with respect to the urban surface parameterisation TERRA\URB have to be transferred as well.
-Within these Priority Tasks, TERRA\URB was shown to be able to reproduce the key urban meteorological features for different European cities in the COSMO model.
+The COSMO Priority Project CITTA' arises from the need that, due to the transition of the Consortium from the COSMO to the ICON model, the achievements of the COSMO Priority Tasks AEVUS and AEVUS2 with respect to the urban surface parameterisation TERRA\URB have to be transferred as well.
+Within these Priority Tasks, TERRA\URB was shown to be able to reproduce the key urban meteorological features for different European cities in the COSMO model (Bucchignani et al. 2019, Garbero et al. 2021).

-Due to these positive evidences the current project is dedicated to implement TERRA\URB in ICON-LAM, the limited-area version of the global ICON model for NWP applications.
+Due to these positive results the current project is dedicated to implement TERRA\URB in the ICON code, for usage mainly in its limited-area version ICON-LAM, the replacement of the COSMO model for the member states' domains.
 Furthermore, it is necessary to continue the activities already started in the previous Priority Tasks, such as the development and implementation of a method to avoid inconsistencies among the different data sets used to define the urban external parameters, and a sensitivity analysis regarding the parameters describing the urban geometry and the urban thermal and radiative properties.
 The latter are currently hard-coded in TERRA\URB.
-Finally, a representation of vegetation in urban areas should be developed, and boundary layer clouds over urban areas should be studied in ICON-LAM-
+Finally, a representation of vegetation in urban areas should be developed, and boundary layer clouds over urban areas should be studied in ICON-

-ART including TERRA\URB, both with the goal to further improve the performance of the urban surface parameterisation.
+LAM-ART including TERRA\URB, both with the goal to further improve the performance of the urban surface parameterisation.